The Internet Of Things is more than a technological development,

 Dr. Miranda Melcher

-Dr. Miranda Melcher is a highly skilled educational technologist, war and defence studies researcher, and teacher, dedicated to communicating complex topics clearly and with inclusion in mind.
-She is currently an Educational Technologist (School of Science & Technology) at City, University of London, with specialisms in learning design, project management, and inclusive teaching.
-She received her PhD on post-conflict military reconstruction at King’s College London’s Defense Studies Department, and holds FHEA and CMALT.
+Dr. Miranda Melcher is a learning designer and educational technologist, war and defence studies researcher, and teacher, dedicated to communicating complex topics clearly and with inclusion in mind.
+She is currently an learning designer at City St George’s, University of London, with specialisms in learning design, project management, and inclusive teaching.
+She received her PhD on post-conflict military reconstruction at King’s College London’s Defense Studies Department, and holds SFHEA and CMALT.

 Her war-focused research involves identifying methods for integrating opposing forces into unified post-conflict security institutions, with in-depth case studies on Angola and Mozambique.
 Her book came out from Bloomsbury in 2024, titled: Securing Peace in Angola and Mozambique: The Importance of Specificity in Peace Treaties.